The Centre for Excellence in Entrepreneurship and Development (CEED), along with the deAsra

 deAsra Foundation is a non-profit organization which enables entrepreneurs to start, manage, & grow small businesses successfully.
 To this end, deAsra offers a platform wherein, setting up, managing & growing a small business is made simple & entrepreneur friendly through a broad array of support services.
 Each of deAsra’s services is simplified, benchmarked, tech-enabled, expert-led, with customer-friendly functionality, convenience & speed.

-Founder, and President, Persistent Systems, Board Member, Gokhale Institute of Politics and Economics.
+Founder & President, Persistent Systems, and Board Member, Gokhale Institute

 Anand holds a B.Tech. with Honours in Computer Science and Engineering from the Indian Institute of Technology, Kharagpur, and an M.S. and a Ph.D. in Computer Science from Indiana University, US.
 Prior to founding Persistent Systems, he worked at Hewlett-Packard Laboratories in California.
 Anand is committed to making a broader impact and is focused on data, higher education, and entrepreneurship.